libp2p/specs/pubsub/gossipsub/README.md

 The overlay is initially constructed in a random fashion.
-Whenever a peer joins a topic, then it selects `D` peers (in the topic) at random and adds them to the mesh.
-The mesh is maintained with the following periodic stabilization algorithm:
+Whenever a peer joins a topic, then it selects `D` peers (in the topic) at random and adds them to the mesh, notifying them with a control message.
+When it leaves the topic, it notifies its peers and forgets the mesh for the topic.

+The mesh is maintained with the following periodic stabilization
+algorithm:

 ```
 at each peer: